 "Wow, Annie.
 Isn't this…?"
 Jeff frowns suddenly at the empty space beside him.
 "What.
 The hell."

 Catching a glimpse of wavy brown hair bouncing eagerly up the stone steps deeper inside, Jeff follows with a grin, eyes roaming the walls covered with quotes and drawings and notes in foreign handwriting that flutter as he walks past.

 Eventually he finds Annie in a small alcove that leads upstairs with hardly any room to move.
-Two red-velour theatre seats wedged underneath the staircase have seen one ass too many.
+Two red-velour theatre seats wedged underneath the staircase have clearly seen one ass too many.

 "Can you believe this place?"
-Annie beams at Jeff as he ducks through the archway, treading her fingertips along a shelf of fraying book spines.
+Annie beams at Jeff as he gingerly ducks through the archway, treading her fingertips along a shelf of fraying book spines.
 "Apparently, the owner lets struggling writers live and work here while they write their novels.
 It's amazing."

 "Yeah, it's…something."
-He squints at the books stacked high on every step, barely leaving a walkable path upstairs.
+He squints at the books stacked high on every step, barely leaving a walkable path upstairs, and instantly thinks it's a heath and safety lawsuit waiting to happen.
 Combined with the height of the low ceiling the air feels a little too close for his liking.

 "Well, I love it and you never know Jeff, if you stopped rolling your eyes everywhere we visit you might find you like it too.
 Mind blowing, I know."

 "You…" Jeff huffs out a shocked breath, grabbing Annie by the waist as she starts to move away.

-Annie shrieks and jumps a little as he pinches her side, grinning impishly over her shoulder.
+Annie shrieks and jumps as he pinches her side, grinning impishly over her shoulder.
 "What was that, Jeff?
 I can't hear you over all that eye rolling.
 It's so loud."

 "FYI, Annie, I do like it here."

 "Oooh, watch out for flying gray matter."

 Jeff grins, tugging her against him so that her back is pressed warm against his chest, and winds his arms underneath her bust.
 Annie makes a show of struggling as he crouches a little, his stubbled jaw scraping gently against her cheek, mumbling, "I mean it," before squeezing her tighter.